Natsuki0ff/meme_radar/README.md

-Here's an updated version of your README with some emojis added for a more engaging touch:

----

 # Meme Radar Program 🚨

 This program scans all the sub-domains of **KnowYourMeme**, giving you an overview of all the memes created since the history of mankind. 🌐😂